 |Portsmouth Oracle of the Day, November 3, 1798|

 The water source was apparently too low to allow gravity to distribute the water, so a "Perpetual Pump" was installed to lift "a barrel of water every minute."
 This pump also received wide notice in other newspapers.
-This pump was probably a Hydraulic Ram, an early version of which had been invented by French balloonist Joseph Michel Montgolfier.
+This pump was almost certainly a hydraulic ram, invented by French balloonist Joseph-Michel Montgolfier.
 His friend Matthew Boulton was awarded British Patent 2207 on his behalf on December 30th, 1797 for an "Apparatus for raising water and other fluids."
-This pump is not mentioned after 1799 and was apparently the only hydraulic ram ever used on a public water supply system in the United States, although they were and are widely used on small water systems.
+This pump is not mentioned after 1799 and was apparently the only hydraulic ram used on a public water supply system until about 1850.

 |Portsmouth Oracle of the Day, December 22, 1798||Portsmouth Oracle of the Day, May 18, 1799|